 Hope all is well with you and [company name] in the [industry] world.

-I notice [something specific to the lead/company {ex: “You haven’t posted a blog article since 2021”}], so I wanted to see if this scenario sounds like you:
+I noticed [something specific to the lead/company; for example, “You haven’t posted a blog since 2021.”] and wanted to see if this sounds like you:

-[Introduce challenge the lead might face {ex: “You want to provide quality content for your blog to generate leads but don’t have the time or knowledge on cybersecurity to develop it in-house.”}]
+[Introduce the lead’s challenge; for example, “You want to provide quality content to generate leads but don’t have the time or knowledge to develop it in-house.”]

 If it does, I have a great solution.
-[Introduce your solution/product/service offering {ex: “Outsource your content writing to a writing agency that specializes in cybersecurity.”}].
+[Introduce your solution/product/service offering; for example, “Outsource your content writing to a writing agency that specializes in your industry.”].

 [Company]